paytrail/api-documentation/docs/migration-guide.md

   - `cof-plugin-version` is now `platform-name`
 - One previously required field has been made optional:
   - `deliveryDate`
-- Email refund responses now have status `new`.
-Status `ok` callback will be sent when the actual refund has been completed.

 ## Paytrail Payment API endpoints